bruceravel/demeter/documentation/Artemis/plot/indic.rst

    The Indicator tab

-To set an indicator, click the target button, then click on a point in the current plot.
+To set an indicator, click the target button, then :mark:`leftclick,..` double-click on a point in the current plot.
 Once set, the position and space can be edited using the associated choice menu and text control.
 The check button turns the indicator on or off in subsequent plots.
 The buttons at the bottom toggle the check buttons for each indicator.

 .. _fig-indicplot: